petemcpherson/public-code/mobile-apps/app-store-submission-checklist.md

-# App Store Review Pre-Submission Checklist
+# 📲 App Store Review Pre-Submission Checklist
-_For Indie Developers Shipping Simple Utility Apps (like **Yeet My Pics**)_
+_For indie developers shipping simple, utility-style iOS apps_

-This checklist contains everything you should verify **before tapping “Submit for Review.”**
+This checklist covers everything to verify **before you hit “Submit for Review.”**
-Following these steps dramatically reduces rejection risk and speeds up approval.
+Use it to avoid the most common rejections and speed up approval.

 ---

 ## ✅ 1.
-Functionality & UX (Most Common Rejection Category)
+Functionality & UX (Most Common Rejection Reason)

-- Test the **exact production build** on a real device (not simulator).
+- Test the **actual production build (Archive → TestFlight)** on a real device.
-- Ensure all core actions work:
+- Confirm that every core action works **end-to-end**.
+- Handle **denied permissions** gracefully with informative screens + a Settings deep link.
+- Remove any:
+  - Placeholder screens
+  - Disabled buttons
+  - Unfinished features
-  - Photo loading
+  - Lorem ipsum
-  - Swiping to keep/delete
-  - Undo or confirmation steps (if implemented)
-  - Settings, stats, onboarding
-- [x] App must handle **denied permissions** gracefully:
-  - If the user denies Photos access, show a helpful message + a button linking to Settings.
-- Remove any **unfinished features**, disabled buttons, placeholder screens, or lorem ipsum.
-- No dead ends — every screen must offer a way back or forward.
+- No dead ends — every screen must provide a path forward/back.
 - No crashes during:
   - First launch
-  - Permission request
+  - Permission prompts
-  - Swiping through many photos
+  - Heavy content loading
-  - Returning from background
+  - App resume from background
-  - Switching albums or photo access levels (if applicable)
+  - Network failures (if applicable)

 ---

 ## 🔐 2.
 Privacy & Permissions

-- Ensure your **NSPhotoLibraryUsageDescription** text is clear and truthful.
-  Example:
-  > “This app needs access to your photos so you can review, keep, or delete images to free up iCloud storage.”
+- All permission usage descriptions (e.g., **NSPhotoLibraryUsageDescription**) must be:
+  - **Clear**
+  - **Accurate**
+  - **Non-generic**

-- Only include permissions you actually use.
+- Only request permissions you truly use.
-- Verify that your **App Privacy Nutrition Label** accurately states:
+- Double-check your **Privacy Nutrition Label**:
-  - What data is collected
+  - Data collected
-  - Whether data is linked to the user
+  - Linked to user?
-  - Whether it is used for tracking
+  - Used for tracking?
-- If collecting **no data at all**, confirm that the label says so.
+- If you collect nothing, ensure the label reflects **no data collection**.

 ---

-## 📱 3.
+## 🛍️ 3.
 App Store Metadata

 ### App Name, Subtitle, Description
-- Matches what the app actually does.
+- Reflect what the app actually does.
-- No unverifiable claims (“best,” “fastest,” etc.).
+- Avoid unverifiable claims (“best,” “#1,” “fastest”).
-- No competitor names (e.g., “Google Photos,” “iCloud Cleanup,” etc.)
+- No competitor or trademark names.

 ### Screenshots
-- Must be taken **from the actual version you are submitting**.
+- Must match the **exact build** you’re submitting.
-- No misleading UI or features that don’t exist.
+- No mockups of features you haven’t implemented.
-- No copyrighted images unless you own the rights.
+- No copyrighted or unlicensed imagery.

 ### Keywords
-- Avoid trademarked product names.
-- Keep them relevant to your app’s core function.
+- Only include relevant, non-trademarked terms.

 ### App Preview Video (optional)
-- Must show only in-app content.
+- Only show in-app behavior.
-- No device frames or external hardware shots.
+- No device frames or external footage.

 ---

 ## 🔗 4.
-Privacy Policy URL & Support URL
+Required URLs (Privacy Policy & Support)

-Your app **will be rejected instantly** if either of these fail to load.
+A broken URL = **automatic rejection**.

-- Privacy Policy URL:
+- **Privacy Policy URL**
-  - Must load correctly on mobile + Safari.
+  - Must load quickly on Safari.
-  - Must match what your app actually does regarding data.
+  - Content must describe your actual data practices.
-- Support URL:
+- **Support URL**
-  - Should show contact information and/or a help page.
-  - Cannot be blank, a placeholder, or a redirect loop.
+  - Provide real help/contact info (FAQ, email, etc.).
+  - No placeholders or empty pages.

 ---

 ## 💵 5.
-In-App Purchases (If Applicable)
+In-App Purchases (If Your App Includes Them)

-If you’re using a subscription or a lifetime unlock:

-- All IAPs must be **Approved** in App Store Connect.
+- All products must show **“Approved”** in App Store Connect.
-- Product IDs must match exactly in code.
+- Product IDs must match exactly in your code (case-sensitive).
-- Test with **Sandbox accounts**:
+- Test using **TestFlight + Sandbox accounts**:
-  - Purchase flow works
+  - Purchase flow
-  - Restore purchases works
+  - Restore purchases
-  - UI updates correctly after purchase
+  - UI state after purchase
-- No references to IAP if you’ve removed or disabled it.
+- Remove any UI references to IAP you’re not using.

 ---

 ## 📝 6.
-App Review Notes (Highly Recommended)
+App Review Notes (Optional but Highly Recommended)

-Include a short note to the review team under **App Review Information**:
+Use **App Review Information → Notes** to explain your app clearly.

 Dear App Review Team,

-This app allows users to swipe through their photo library to quickly keep or delete photos in order to free up storage space.
+This app provides a simple utility for users to __________.

-Key behaviors:
+Key Behaviors:
-– Requests photo library access on first launch
+– Requests ______ permission on first launch
-– Swiping deletes or keeps photos
+– Core actions: __________
-– No accounts, no data collection
+– No data collection / or specify what you collect

-Please let me know if you need demo info or additional clarification.
+Let me know if you need demo info, credentials, or clarification.
 Thank you!

-This greatly reduces confusion when reviewers test apps that rely heavily on system permissions.
+This prevents confusion for apps relying on permissions, gestures, or non-obvious flows.

 ---

 ## 📱 7.
-Device & Version Testing
+Device, OS, and Scenario Testing

-Test the build on:
+Test across:

-- At least one real iPhone (newer model preferred)
+- At least one real iPhone (ideally a recent model)
-- iOS 17 and iOS 18 if available
+- Latest iOS version (and one prior, if available)
-- Different photo library sizes:
+- Different user states:
+  - No content
+  - Lots of content
-  - Empty
+  - Restricted permissions
-  - Very large
+  - Airplane mode
-  - “Selected Photos Only” permission

-Make sure the app responds correctly when permissions or content change.
+  - Slow/unstable network (if applicable)

 ---

 ## ⚙️ 8.
-Performance, Errors, and Edge Cases
+Performance, Responsiveness & Edge Cases

-- App should behave correctly in:
+- Test in:
   - Low Power Mode
-  - Airplane mode (if your app does not require internet)
+  - Low storage
-  - Low battery state
+  - Low battery
-  - Limited storage situations
+  - App switching
-- Swiping should remain responsive even with:
+- UI should remain responsive during:
-  - Thousands of photos
-  - Rapid swiping
+  - Rapid actions
-  - Switching between apps
+  - High-volume interactions
+  - Large data sets
+- No debug logs, console spam, or temporary UI.

 ---

 ## 🧹 9.
 Content & Compliance

-- No offensive, defamatory, adult, or violent content.
+- No offensive, sexual, discriminatory, or violent content.
-- No deceptive screenshots or misleading copy.
+- No misleading screenshots or exaggerated claims.
-- App icon should be:
+- App icon must be:
+  - Original
   - Simple
-  - Original
-  - Not resembling Apple’s system icons
+  - Not mimicking Apple icons

 ---

 ## 📦 10.
-Final Build Submission Checklist
+Build & Submission Prep

-Before archiving/uploading:
+Before uploading:

 - Increment **Version** and **Build** numbers.
-- Archive using Xcode → Product → Archive.
+- Archive via Xcode → Product → Archive.
-- Ensure no debug logs, dev UI, or test data remain.
+- Confirm:
+  - Correct bundle ID
+  - Proper signing & provisioning
-- Verify your **App Icon** set is fully populated in all required sizes.
+  - App Icon set is complete
-- Check your app’s **Settings.bundle** (if used) for accuracy.
+  - No debug/test data stored
-- Re-test the archived build using TestFlight before submitting.
+- Install & test the **archived build** via TestFlight before submitting.
+- Ensure your App Store Connect entry is 100% filled out:
+  - Description
+  - Screenshots
+  - Keywords
+  - URLs
+  - IAP entries (if any)

 ---

-## 🎉 That’s It — You’re Ready to Ship!
+## 🚀 You’re Ready to Ship!

-Following this checklist removes the overwhelming majority of common app review issues for indie apps involving system permissions.

-Good luck — and congrats on shipping! 🚀
+This checklist covers the most common rejection points for indie, utility, and simple content-based apps.
+If everything checks out, hit **Submit for Review** with confidence.

+Congrats on shipping your app! 🎉